Food Service

 Temporary Food Service Events and Farmer's Markets

-Per the Connecticut Public Health Code and Eastern Highlands Health District Sanitary Code, individuals and organizations serving food to the public on a temporary basis (1-14 days) are operating a Temporary Food Establishment and must apply for a Temporary Food Service License for each event.
+Per the CT General Statutes and Eastern Highlands Health District Sanitary Code, individuals and organizations serving food to the public on a temporary basis (1-14 days) are operating a Temporary Food Establishment and must apply for a Temporary Food Service License for each event.
 The purpose of the temporary food service license and guidelines is to help you to minimize the risk of foodborne illness from the event.
 By following these guidelines, you can help ensure the safety of the foods served and, in turn, protect the health of your patrons.

 Exceptions are: